rdswift/picard-scripts/naming_scripts/Bob_Swift/README.md

 ########################################################################
 ```

 This script uses different file naming templates for different types of releases: classical; soundtrack; single; and standard.
 Standard releases use different templates depending on whether or not they are Various Artists compilations.
-Template selection is performed automatically except for classical, which relies on a hidden tag being set in a separate tagging script.
-This script can be a single line: `$set(_isClassical,1)`.
+Template selection is performed automatically based on release type settings except for classical, which is based on whether or not one of the assigned genres is 'Classical'.

 Format templates are: